plus3it/terraform-github-repo/README.md

 At the moment, testing is manual:

 ```
-# Replace "xxx" with an actual AWS profile, then execute the integration tests.
+# Replace "xxx" with an your github access token, then execute the integration tests.
 export GITHUB_TOKEN=xxx
 make terraform/pytest PYTEST_ARGS="-v --nomock"
 ```